openvinotoolkit/openvino/docs/optimization_guide/nncf/ptq/basic_quantization_flow.md

 ## Set up an Environment

-It is recommented to setup a separate Python environment for quantization with NNCF.
+It is recommended to set up a separate Python environment for quantization with NNCF.
 To do this, run the following command:
 ```bash
 python3 -m venv nncf_ptq_env
 ```